SidZRed/TEchX/README.md

 -  **Custom Typesetting Language**: Use `.techx` files with a simple syntax to define your documentation structure.
+This is a custom file extension for this system.

 -  **HTML Output**: Generate clean and responsive HTML documentation from your `.techx` files.